farmOS/farmOS/docs/development/client.md

 This will generate all the necessary files within the `www` directory, which Webpack will create if it doesn't already exist.
 Do not alter these files directly.
 They are optimized for WebView, which is basically a browser that Cordova installs and runs inside the native application itself to render all the HTML, CSS and JavaScript source files.
 The same files are used by both iOS and Android implementations

-Everything is now ready for building the final native packages.
+All the web assets are now ready for building the final native packages.
 Both platforms will require installing Cordova globally, via npm:

 ```bash
 $ npm install -g cordova